Chamberlain Group: UX/UI Design Internship

 General User Survey

-To learn what access solutions are currently available on the market, we surveyed a total of 101 building owners and people who currently live in small apartment or condo buildings internally within Chamberlain Group, using a mix of Likert scale rating, multiple choice, and short response questions.
+To learn how small building complex residents feel about their current entry access method, we surveyed a total of 101 building owners and people who currently live in small apartment or condo buildings internally within Chamberlain Group, using a mix of Likert scale rating, multiple choice, and short response questions.
 Survey content can be found here.

 Key Takeaways: